paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-005-authority-and-duties-of-the-secretary.md

   (C) bystander intervention training for veterans.

 (4) The working group established under paragraph (1) shall not be subject to the requirements of the Federal Advisory Committee Act (5 U.S.C.
-App.).
+App.).11 See References in Text note below.

 **(f) Annual Reports.—**